empathyco/k8s-prometheus-install-modes/README.md

 - The storage of each component, by default does NOT create a persistence volume.
 - The credentials of each component.

-## Monitoring your service.
+### Monitoring your service.

-One of good thing of using the prometheus operator is that we could define the rules, alerting and dashboards in the service definition, in our case a helm chart.
+One of good thing of using the [prometheus operator installed before](https://github.com/helm/charts/tree/master/stable/prometheus-operator) is that we could define the rules, alerts and dashboards as kubernetes resources.
+Thanks to that we could use helm to define them inside of the chart.

 Take this example, we have an application that has implemented a `/metrics` endpoint that we want to be scraped by our prometheus.